Shoulder Instability Treatment in Nebraska

 X-ray Findings

 X-rays at the time of presenting to the emergency room will show the main two bones of the shoulder not aligned properly.
-Occasionally with a very forceful initial dislocation almost exclusively in the front of the shoulder, i.e. anterior, much more commonly after numerous re-dislocations a person may have a defect in the backside of the ball of the shoulder known as a Hill-Sach’s lesion, an indentation or a piece of bone that has actually been knocked off.
+Sometimes, a strong shoulder dislocation at the front can occur.
+After several dislocations, a person might develop a defect in the back of the shoulder ball, called a Hill-Sach's lesion, which is a dent or a chipped piece of bone.

 xray of dislocated shoulder